Yellow vest protesters target French media as movement ebbs

-Hundreds of demonstrators, some chanting "Journalists - Collaborationists!" traced a path around Paris visiting the central offices of television networks BFM and state-run France Televisions and announced plans to march to other broadcasters.
+Hundreds of demonstrators — some chanting "Journalists - Collaborationists!" — gathered at the central offices of television network BFM and state-run France Televisions.
+Some protesters hurled stones and other objects during scattered skirmishes with riot police firing tear gas.

-Some members of the broad-based yellow vest movement accuse leading media of favoring President Emmanuel Macron's government and big business and minimizing the protests — even though they've been the leading news story in France since they kicked off Nov.
-17 out of anger at fuel tax hikes.
+Some members of the broad-based yellow vest movement accuse French leading news media of favoring President Emmanuel Macron's government and big business and minimizing the protests — even though the demonstrations have been the leading news story in France since they kicked off Nov.
+17.

-Dozens of protesters tried to march Saturday on the elegant, tourist-filled Champs-Elysees — scene of repeated recent clashes between police and demonstrators — but were peacefully turned away by security forces.
-Both police and protesters appeared to be out in much smaller numbers than previous weekends.
+Dozens of protesters twice tried to march on the elegant, tourist-filled Champs-Elysees, the site of repeated clashes between police and demonstrators in recent weeks.
+Blue police car lights flashed along the avenue glittering with red holiday decorations.

 $20 for 365 Days of Unlimited Digital Access